build-on-aws/content/tutorials/navigating-amazon-eks/eks-integrate-secrets-manager/index.md

 "aws-secrets-manager" has been added to your repositories
 ```

-To install the Secrets Store CSI Driver, run the following Helm command.
+To install the Secrets Store CSI Driver, run the following Helm command:

 ```bash
 helm install -n kube-system csi-secrets-store secrets-store-csi-driver/secrets-store-csi-driver